JosephiusX/React-Andrew/README.md

         import 'Navlink' at the top of the file.
-            - below , change every instance of "Link" to "NavLink" now we can add prop "activeClassName='is-active'"
+            - below , change every instance of "Link" to "NavLink"

+now we can add prop "activeClassName='is-active'"

         then in styles we target it and set it to bold:

             .is-active {
                         font-weight: bold;
                         }

 Now the navigation route that is active now shows up bold.

 80. Organizing Our Routes

               -im src mkdir routers
               - in routers touch AppRoter.js

       from app.js cut everything but the imports and the render call and paste into AppRouter

               CHALLANGE :
                   - create 6 new files for 6 components
                   - setup imports, component, default export
-            - import into AppRouter so they can be used Getting lost with what imports and exports where
+                  - import into AppRouter so they can be used

+      Getting lost with what imports and exports where

 81. Query Strings and URL Parameters

+82. Build It: Router for Portfolio Site ( great spot for review)

+          CHALLANGE: clone expensify-app to make a portfolio-site

+              /  -> Home page (in nav)
+              /portfolio -> portfolio item page that shows the ID /portfolio/123 -> individual portfolio item page that shows the ID /contact -> Contact page (in nav)

+follow through